 Authentic fried chiles rellenos filled with melted queso Oaxaca coated in a delicate, soft, but slightly crispy coating served with a warm ranchero salsa.

-Chiles rellenos come in all forms and fillings.
+Chiles rellenos come in all forms and have many different fillings.
 Chile relleno is Spanish for “stuffed chile.”
-They are a classic Mexican dish and especially popular during the Lenten season when stuffed with cheese.
+They are a classic Mexican dish and especially popular during the Lenten season when Catholics do not eat meat.

-My mom always made chiles rellenos with Anaheim or Hatch chile peppers, filled with a white melty cheese, coated in an airy egg batter, and deep fried until golden brown.
+My mom always made chiles rellenos with Anaheim or Hatch chile peppers.
+She filled them with a white melty cheese, coated them in an airy egg batter, and deep fried them until golden brown.

 My mom was a single parent and used to sell chile relleno burritos with refried beans during her lunch hour.
 I remember waking up for school and seeing her busy in the kitchen roasting chiles and making flour tortillas.
 As you can imagine they were very popular.

-She would also make them for road trips, and let me just tell you, they were my absolute favorite road trip meal.
+She would also make them for us to take on road trips.
+Let me just tell you, they were my absolute favorite childhood meal.

-Chiles rellenos take time and commitment.
-They are not difficult to make but are time consuming.
-To be completely honest, I had never made my mom’s chiles rellenos on my own.
+These traditional Mexican chiles rellenos take time and commitment.
+They are not difficult to make, but they are time consuming.
+To be completely honest, until recently I had never made my mom’s chiles rellenos on my own.